sim4ia/sigir2025/index.md

 Interactive and engaging Workshop on Simulations for Information Access at [SIGIR 2025](https://sigir2025.dei.unipd.it/) in Padua, Italy.

 ## Updates
+- 27 June 2025: Please note that the submission deadline for the run files has been extended to July 4, 2025.
+The date previously listed on the website was outdated.
+We apologize for the confusion!
 - 27 June 2025: An additional [tutorial video](#how-to-set-up-your-first-query-generator-in-simiir) on how to set up your first Query Generator in SimIIR has been added to the website.
 - 25 June 2025: The preliminary list of [tech talks](#tech-talks) is now available.
 - 23 June 2025: The list of panelists is now available.
 Welcome, Nicola Ferro, Ian Soboroff, Mohammad Aliannejadi, and Christine Bauer, to our [panel discussion](#panel-discussion).